meteor/meteor-theme-hexo/README.md

 The theme is available on `npm` as `meteor-theme-hexo` (please note the slight naming difference to this repository).
 The theme can be used by either:

 1. (preferred) Installing the theme from `npm` and allowing dependency auto-update tools, like @renovate-bot or @greenkeeperio-bot, to update the npm for you.
 This requires you to set the `theme` in your `_config.yml` as `../node_modules/meteor-theme-hexo`; or
-2. (less preferred) Cloning this repository into Hexo's `themes/meteor` directory and referring to the `theme` in your `_config.yml` as `meteor.
+2. (less preferred) Cloning this repository into Hexo's `themes/meteor` directory and referring to the `theme` in your `_config.yml` as `meteor`.
 This will require you to update the theme, or at least its submodule, manually!

 ## npm